As you know, any Raspberry Pi installation starts with a default username (pi) and the same password (raspberry).

 Prerequisites

-The “few prerequisites” mentioned in the introduction is that it’s not possible to change the username directly from the Pi session.
-To change the username, you have to be logged in with another user, and the Pi session should be closed.
+The most important “prerequisite” to have in mind is that it’s not possible to change the username directly from the same session.
+To change the username, you have to be logged in with another user, and the user session should be closed.

-The method I prefer is to use the root user, but you can also use another user if you prefer (check the last part of this tutorial to create one).
+The method I prefer is to use the root user (the administrator account), but you can also use another user if you prefer (check the last part of this tutorial to create one).

-By default, Raspberry Pi OS Desktop will open a session with “pi” automatically on boot.
+By default, Raspberry Pi OS Desktop will open a session with the default user automatically on boot.

-If you are on Raspberry Pi OS Lite, you can skip this step, as there is no auto login for you :).
+If you are on Raspberry Pi OS Lite, you can probably skip this step, as there is no auto login by default.

 Enable SSH

 This step is not mandatory, but I prefer doing almost everything from my computer.
-And I want to explain you every possibles scenario, so you are not lost in this process :).
+And I want to explain to you every possible scenario, so you are not lost in the process.

 If you want to use SSH, you need to enable it in the same tool.